Data Centers in Regina

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: As a regional hub, Regina provides access to a focused group of national and regional carriers, with over 10 providers present as of September 2025.
-Carrier-neutral facilities offer interconnection options, though the ecosystem is less dense than in Toronto or Vancouver.
+Carrier Density & Carrier Neutrality: A focused group of national and regional carriers provides service in Regina, as of September 2025.
+Carrier-neutral facilities offer diverse connectivity options, though the overall provider count is lower than in major markets like Toronto or Vancouver.

-Internet Exchange Points (IXPs): Public peering is limited within Regina itself.
-Most traffic exchange occurs through private peering arrangements or is routed via IXPs in larger Canadian cities, ensuring efficient data flow across the country.
+Internet Exchange Points (IXPs): Public peering is limited in Regina.
+Most traffic exchange occurs through private peering arrangements or is routed via carrier networks to major IXPs in larger Canadian cities.

 Power Analysis